hao203/rmarkdown-YAML/readme.md

 Markdown).

-1. Scalars, or variables, are defined using a colon and a **space**.A dictionary is represented in a simple `key: value` form (the colon must be followed by a `space`)
+1. Scalars, or variables, are defined using a colon and a **space**.A dictionary is represented in a simples `key: value` form (the colon must be followed by a `space`)

 <!-- -->